octusss/octusss/README.md

 ---
 # 👋 About Me

 Hey there!
 I’m **Octus**, a curious coder who loves building, automating, and learning along the way.
+While I have a passion for cybersecurity and pentesting, I’m always exploring new areas and experimenting with different projects.

 I enjoy working on:
 - 🔓 **Pentesting tools** for ethical hacking and security testing